th-Kostarelis/drive-to-store-geo-lift-analysis/README.md

   2. presentation.pdf: Stakeholder-ready slides (Technical and Non-Technical).
   3. ai_transcript.md: Full log of interactions with the AI assistant during the analysis.
   4. data/: Contains revenue.csv and spend.csv.

+# Data Privacy & Security
+To respect the confidentiality of the [Fashion Brand] business data and adhere to data security best practices, the raw revenue.csv and spend.csv files are not included in this public repository.

+    Reproducibility: If you are a recruiter with access to the original source files, please place them in a folder named /data in the root directory to run the analysis.ipynb notebook without path errors.

+    Security: A .gitignore file has been implemented to ensure sensitive datasets are not inadvertently committed to version control.